 Robert Fisk is a veteran war correspondent and one of the world’s most experienced journalists covering the Middle East.
-He has reported from across the Arab world for the past thirty years.
+He has reported from across the Arab world for the past 30 years.
 His latest book is "The Great War for Civilisation: The Conquest of the Middle East."
-He joins us in our Firehouse studio. [includes rush transcript]
+He joins us in our firehouse studio. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.